papillon00/invoice-reader/README.md

 You can adjust the output filename format by changing the code in the export_folder_path function.
 Dependencies:

-This script requires the following Python libraries:
+This script requires the following Python libraries/Modules:

 - numpy
 - pandas